 - Not to sit in the front seat of a motor vehicle.

-If an accused party fails to follow a condition of their release, they will be arrested for “Failure to Comply” and brought back to court for another bail hearing.
-In these circumstances, the court may cancel their prior bail, and impose more stringent conditions if the accused party wishes to obtain a new release.
-Being charged with “Failure to Comply” is a serious matter, as this offence is considered a breaches of a court order.
+If an accused fails to follow a condition of their release, they can be arrested for “Failure to Comply” and brought back to court for another Bail hearing.
+In these circumstances, the court may cancel their prior release, and impose more stringent conditions if the accused party wishes to obtain a new release.
+Being charged with “Failure to Comply” is a serious matter, as this offence is considered a breache of a court order.

-As experienced Brampton Criminal Lawyers, we understand and recognize that bail is one of the most important steps in defending a criminal charge.
-If an individual is presently being held in custody, we can ensure that a bail hearing is held as soon as possible to minimize the amount of time that the person spends in jail.
-Further, when an accused party is released, we try to ensure that strict or unnecessary bail conditions are not put into place.
+As experienced Brampton Criminal Lawyers, we understand and recognize that Bail is one of the most important steps in defending a criminal charge.
+If an individual is presently being held in custody, we can ensure that a Bail hearing is held as soon as possible to minimize the amount of time that the person spends in jail.
+Further, when an accused party is released, we try to ensure that unnecessary Bail conditions are not put into place.
 Often, conditions that restrict an individual’s movement such as house arrest, curfews and reporting, can have an impact on one’s employment and family life.
-At Passi & Patel, our Brampton Criminal Lawyers will go above and beyond to ensure that your release is not burdened by unnecessary and overly restrictive conditions.
+At Passi Patel, our Brampton Criminal Lawyers will go above and beyond to ensure that your release is not burdened by unnecessary and overly restrictive conditions.